eamoe/simple-chrome-extension-v3/README.md

 - programmatically (which is used in this example).

+A key function of the manifest file is defining what the Chrome extension is capable of doing.
+This gets handled in the permissions properties.

+These permissions are APIs that let to do things like store data locally, read which urls the user is looking at.

+Host permissions tell the browser which urls the Chrome extension is allowed to interact with.

 2. The background script

 This is a JavaScript file and serves as the mainframe or hub of Chrome extension.
 It acts like a back-end environment.